akshaymahajans/Discovery-Hiring-Analyst-2016/README.md

 ## Background

-Branch's core platform relies on a concept known as a *Persona* ID -- a persona ID is a unique identifier for a pattern of activity of app usage and link clicks.
+Branch's core platform keeps logs of activities made by *Persona* ID's -- a persona ID is a unique identifier for a specific iPhone's activity of app usage and mobile link clicks.
 Specifically, DSBA is interested in:

 - *open rate*: the proportion of sessions where the persona opened an app
 - *campaign click-to-install rate* - the proportion of marketing campaign clicks where the persona ultimately installed the app